Studies show how influential Twitter is when it comes to prospective car buyers. But who are these people and what car brands are they Tweeting about?

 Car salesmen will always be needed to close the deal, but showrooms now extend beyond the shiny glass-panelled frontage.

 Research and conversation are a crucial element of the car-buying journey, and a large proportion of this takes place on Twitter.

 To illustrate this, there were over 5.6 million UK automotive-related Tweets in 20181.
 While in a separate survey of people who were in the market for a new car, 83% said Twitter influenced their decision-making process.
-Additionally, 1 in 2 followed a car brand.
+Additionally, half of these prospective buyers followed a car brand.

 During the first quarter of 2019, there were more than 500,000 Tweets about the luxury car segment (premium and upmarket models including BMW, Audi, and Lexus) in the UK2.
 But who are these Tweet authors, what are they talking about, and what car brands are driving the conversation?